republicofgavin/CreditCardHolder/README.md

 Example: American Express credit card CVVs require 4 digits.
 If the user clicks the submit button while invalid(incomplete or incorrect) data is in the fields, a dialog will appear listing all the problems currently wrong with the input.
-Once all input data is valid and the user clicks the submit button, a toast will display saying, "Success!" and the screen will close.
+Once all input data is valid and the user clicks the submit button, a dialog will display saying, "Success!" and the screen will close upon clicking the dialog button.

 ## Functional Requirements